postrenan/Postrenan/README.md

 - 👀 I’m interested in tech content, Gaming Developer and programming languages like JS, PHP, C++, C#;
 - 🌱 I’m currently develop in JAVA with Springboot, Angular, TypeScript and Bootstrap;
 - 💞️ I’m looking to collaborate on Mid-Level jobs;
-- 👜 I currently work at @LUMAC.
+- 👜 I currently work with freelancers

 ##